How to Create Context Memory

 Learning from Investigations

-• When an analyst changes a Conclusion, that outcome is remembered, and the Dropzone agent synthesizes the documented notes into additional Context Memory.
+• When an analyst changes a Conclusion, that outcome can be remembered, and the Dropzone agent synthesizes the documented notes into additional Context Memory.

 • When providing feedback, reference specifics from the investigation: